walterxie/MEP-tutorial/README.md

 ## Summarising trees

-Use the program `TreeAnnotator` to summarise the maximum clade credibility (MCC) tree from sampled trees.
+We will use the program `TreeAnnotator` to summarise the maximum clade credibility (MCC) tree from the sampled trees (in the tree log file).
 TreeAnnotator is an application that comes with BEAST.
-First of all, we need to set the burn-in percentage to `10` (%).
+First of all, we need to set the burn-in percentage to `10`(%).
 Then we select the `Node heights` to `Mean heights`, and provide input and output file names.
 This will rescale the node height to reflect the posterior mean node heights